Blog

 Strategic Response Management (SRM) is the structured handling of high-volume RFPs, RFIs, and due diligence questionnaires using scalable processes.
 Instead of treating every response as a new project, SRM applies repeatable systems to manage inputs, content, and timelines across teams.
 It helps sales and revenue teams meet deadlines, improve response quality, and protect brand consistency.

 For example, without SRM, a proposal manager might chase down answers from ten people using email threads and shared folders.
-With SRM, that manager uses shared libraries, tracked workflows, and pre-approved content to complete the same task in half the time.
+With SRM, the manager uses shared libraries, tracked workflows, and pre-approved content to complete the same task in half the time.

 How SRM Is Different From Traditional Proposal Management?